 This post may contain affiliate links.
 This means that if you purchase something through this site I may earn a (dreadfully small but much appreciated) commission at no extra cost to you.

-Looking for a unique Ontario vacation?
+Looking for a unique Ontario vacation that combines recreation and history?
 Check out Le Boat, Canada, and explore the Rideau Canal on a houseboat-style boating holiday in a deluxe cabin cruiser.

 Boating Vacation on the Rideau Canal